qwlp/selectforphi/4. Joining Tables/7-cross_join/7-cross_join.md

 ## Assignment

 Write a query that performs a CROSS JOIN between the `users` table and the `countries` table.
 Select the `name` of the user and the `name` of the country.

-Goal: Generate a list showing every possible user matched with every possible country.